ahmedatef08/Object-Detection/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 link of the datset : https://www.kaggle.com/datasets/karimabdulnabi/fruit-classification10-class

+The model was evaluated using classification metrics.
+CNN model achieved low accuracy initially, which improved with augmentation and sharpening.
+YOLOv8 provided better detection performance, especially in real-time scenarios.
+Accuracy, Precision, Recall, and F1-Score were calculated to assess performance.